jtestamark999/anime-bigdata-analytics/README.md

 -   **Jikan:** Representing MyAnimeList data, I scraped 800 pages of JSON data, totaling 20,000 entries.

--   **AniList:** Utilized GraphQL to precisely query 20,000 entries, sorted by popularity to ensure a diverse range of data.
+-   **AniList:** Utilized GraphQL to precisely query 20,000 entries, sorted by popularity, to ensure a diverse range of data.

 -   **Kaggle:** Provided a baseline of 24,905 entries (updated to 2023) to act as a historical anchor.